 Works from her series Edge of a Moment (2017), taken in Head-Smashed-In Buffalo Jump in Alberta, an important historical site for the Siksika First Nation, address the environmental consequences of colonisation.
 McMaster references the dangers of unsustainable land usage and the erasure of key species within ancestral ecosystems.

-The exhibition will also tour to Canada House, London in Spring 2020.
 It is supported by Conseil des arts et des lettres du Québec (CALQ), Canada Council for the Arts, Entente de développement culturel intervenue entre le gouvernement du Québec et la Ville de Québec and Manif d’art.
 The exhibition is accompanied by a catalogue with texts from American writer and curator Lucy Lippard and Indigenous Canadian writer and curator Lindsay Nixon.